MrSparxxx/JustInCase/readme.md

 1. You may defend yourself if someone is trying to kidnap you.

-2. Once you are inside the kidnapperís base you may not use anything in your inventory, including guns.
+2. Once you are inside the kidnapper‚Äôs base you may not use anything in your inventory, including guns.
 This is FailRP.

 3. The maximum money for ransom is $100,000